72425 Via Vail

 Here in the Coachella Valley we have amazing ecological diversity, in fact this is considered a diversity “hot spot” of North America.
 With elevations from below sea level to over 10,000 feet, and with terrain from blow sand dunes to rocky granite, numerous different ecological niches support their own unique flora and fauna.

 Just a hundred years ago, 270 square miles of the Coachella Valley were blowsand.
-Reduced to just 50 square miles by 2000, the historic Coachella Valley Habitat Conservation Plan preserved only 5% of the original dunes.
+Already reduced to just 50 square miles in 2000, the historic Coachella Valley Habitat Conservation Plan then designated 5% of the dunes for preservation.

 UUCOD is located squarely in the blow sand dunes.
 The endangered Coachella Valley Milkvetch, one of the species that forced creation of the Habitat Conservation Plan, grows wild on our grounds.
 Other endangered or rare blowsand species include the fringe-toed lizard, horned lizards, and several small mammals.